Angular inflation in multi-field ${\alpha}$-attractors: Summary and Discussion

-An interesting question regards the analysis of and predictions fro inflationary observables for the range of parameter space with all sixty e-folds of angular inflation, which will be presented separately.
+An interesting question regards the analysis of and predictions for inflationary observables for the range of parameter space with all sixty e-folds of angular inflation, which will be presented separately.
 Similarly, given the higher-dimensional moduli spaces of string theory, it would be interesting to analyze an $\alpha$-attractor model with more fields and a certain distribution of masses.
 Interesting questions include the duration of the angular phase as a function of the number of fields.
 Moreover, whether there is an emergent simplicity in the many-field limit, as has been shown for the flat geometry case \cite{Easther:2013rva}, remains to be seen.

 It is also interesting to contrast this behavior to non-minimally coupled models, which together with $\alpha$-attractors are among the most studied and well motivated inflationary models involving a non-trivial field space metric.
-In that case, it has been shown that for generic initial conditions and randomly chosen potential parameters (constrained to provide enough $e$-folds of infllation and the observed amplitude of density perturbations), the cosmological observables, such as $n_s$ and $r$ fall within the Planck allowed region, on top of the predictions of the Starobinsky model and the single field predictions of $\alpha$-attractors, given in Eq.~\eqref{universal}.
+In that case, it has been shown that for generic initial conditions and randomly chosen potential parameters (constrained to provide enough $e$-folds of infllation and the observed amplitude of density perturbations), the cosmological observables, such as $n_s$ and $r$ fall within the {\it Planck} allowed region, on top of the predictions of the Starobinsky model and the single field predictions of $\alpha$-attractors, given in Eq.~\eqref{universal}.
 The ``lumpy" potential in simple models of quartic non-minimally coupled inflation, leads to a quick transient period, in which the fields quickly relax into a potential ``valley" and inflate along it, leading to largely parameter-independent predictions for the CMB observables \cite{KS}.
 In order to go beyond this universal behavior, one needs to fine tune the potential parameters and also fine-tune the initial conditions \cite{SSK}.
 Hence, in simple non-minimally coupled models, deviations from Eq.~\eqref{universal} require extreme fine-tuning, or some other mechanism, like a softly broken symmetry accompanied by an early phase of inflation ending at a waterfall transition, placing the field exponentially close to a potential ``ridge".